Kosarh79/gif-maker/README.md

 * Internet Explorer 11.0+
 * Firefox 40.0+
 ##TODO
 gifshot.min.js is being used by meteor-gifmaker package, however it is stored in client/compatibility of the app.
-There should be away found to add it to the package.
+There should be a away found to add it to the package.